Frequently Asked Questions about the Palomar Health Administrative Fellowship Program

 When are the application and accompanying materials due?
 And should the applications be received or only postmarked by this time?

-September 27, 2014.
-Yes, please note that September 27 is the final date for receipt of applications and NOT the postmark date.
+October 5, 2015.
+Please note that October 5, 2015 is the final date for receipt of applications and NOT the postmark date.

-Current resume, official graduate school transcripts, completed Palomar Health Fellowship Application and 2 letters of recommendation (1 professional and 1 academic).
+Application form, current resume, statement of intent, official graduate school transcript, 2 signed and sealed letters of recommendation (1 professional, 1 academic).

 How long is the Administrative Fellowship?